jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_new.md

 ---

 **Choose not to store SQL text and query plans in the Playback database** - A new configuration for the Spotlight Diagnostic Server allows you to disable storing this data from all monitored SQL Server.
-An alternative configuration would be to choose to enable storing this data for monitored SQL Server, then use the SQL Server \| Connection Details screen to disable data storage for individual monitored SQL Server.
+To disable storing this data for some monitored SQL Server, 1) Configure the Spotlight Diagnostic Server to enable storing this data for monitored SQL Server, 2) Use the SQL Server \| Connection Details screen to disable storing this data for individual monitored SQL Server.

 {% include tip.html content="The Deadlocks, Wait Events and Workload Analysis features in Spotlight Enterprise make use of Extended Events.
 Spotlight will continue to use Extended Events in the development of the product's features." %}